 For coworkers that I have a relationship and friendship with outside of work, I choose Facebook or Twitter.

 This is how I learn more about them, see their personalities shine through, communicate more, etc. To me, as a business developer, social media profiles give me a snapshot of an individual’s life and who they are.

 It is up to them to let me in as a friend or as a colleague once that invite hits the inbox.

 Of course, there is another level to figuring out whether or not to add coworkers to social media: what is the person’s role at work?

 For instance, if your CEO decides they want to follow you on Instagram, do you let them?
 Most of the time, this is a no. Unless you actively ensure your photos are appropriate and doesn’t show throwback photos of you guzzling beers in college (don’t worry we all have those), then you probably shouldn’t add them.
 If you decide to follow or add them on a professional site, that’s fine.

-Bottom line: use common sense.
+Bottom line for adding coworkers on social media: use common sense.

 Another thing to remember about social media in general when deciding on whether or not to add coworkers or not is that it is most likely that they have already seen part of parts of your social media sites.
 Part of the screening process for many jobs across the country is to look at the social media profiles of those who applied.

 So, if you didn’t already know, then it may be time to learn those privacy settings!
 All-in-all, social media is a great tool to connect with anyone, colleague or otherwise.
 But like any tool, you should be careful of how you use it.